usnistgov/pfhub/simulations/upload.md

 site dev will need to check that the formatting and links work for displaying the charts and tables.
 Repairs to the `meta.yaml` may be necessary at this stage.

-<h4> Note </h4>

-The process outlined above is similar to that used by Conda-Forge for uploading package metadata.
-It is a very low tech approach compared to maintaing a database and guarentees access to the data as it is only maintained in YAML files.